taesoobear/paperCrop/README.md

 About
 =
-This program converts PDF documents such as articles, and academic papers into a PDF (or image sequence) so that it can be read on a small screen of e-book devices or smartphones.
+This program converts PDF documents such as articles and academic papers into a PDF (or an image sequence) so that it can be read on a small screen of e-book devices or smartphones.
-(I developed this program partly because my kindle oasis and scribe have so many bugs in their PDF implementation.
-This tool can optimize any PDFs to work on kindles robustly.)
+(I developed this program partly because all my ebook devices are limited in their PDF implementation.
+This tool can optimize any PDFs to work on the readers robustly.)

 Usage
 =